lyokha/nginx-combined-upstreams-module/README.md

 ### Where this can be useful

-Hmm, I do not know.
-Anyway, a singlet upstream is a prominent category because it declares a single server with fallback mode.
-We can use them to provide robust HTTP session management when backend servers identify themselves using a known mechanism like HTTP cookies.
+A singlet upstream declares a single server with fallback mode.
+This can be used to manage sticky HTTP sessions when backend servers identify themselves using a proper mechanism such as HTTP cookies.

 ```nginx
 upstream  uhost {